datacarpentry/sql-ecology-lesson/episodes/00-sql-introduction.md

 - One field per type of information
 - No redundant information
   - Split into separate tables with one table per class of information
-  - Needs an identifier in common between tables – shared column - to reconnect (known as a *foreign key*).
+  - Needs an identifier in common between tables – a shared column - to reconnect the information (known as a *foreign key* constraint).

 ### Import